 Thesis Scope and Focus

 Previous chapters present a detailed introduction about the D2D communications importance in increasing the spectrum efficient and by reviewing all the benefits and drawbacks of both the inband and outband D2D communications.
 In the inband D2D communication the underlay inband D2D communication shows a good potential to be promising topic.
 Therefore, the scope of this thesis is on underlay inband technical challenges.
 However, there are many technical challenges, in this thesis our work considered the RRM problem particularly, the mode selection, resource allocation, and power optimization problems since till now there are no direct factors and methods to decide when the direct communication mode is preferable [9] [17].
-Therefore, the attention in such problem increased in the last decade.as a concept, it refers to the decision whether communicating devices in proximity should communicate via BS, like the traditional way or using a direct communication link [12] [22].
+Therefore, the attention in such problem increased in the last decade as a concept, it refers to the decision whether communicating devices in proximity should communicate via BS, like the traditional way or using a direct communication link [12] [22].

-Many researchers classify this communication methods into three modes [23] [38]:
+Many researchers classify these communication methods into three modes [23] [38]:

 Cellular Mode: This mode is the traditional mode where the users communicate as conventional CUs through a BS using two orthogonal channels one from both (uplink and downlink) channels that are not currently used by any other devices without interference.
 Pair number (1) in Figure 8 is to illustrate this concept as it shows the D2D transmitter sends the data to the BS and then the BS send it back to the D2D receiver.
-However, due to the spectrum limitation and to adhere better performance, this mode should not be used unless the other two modes are not available.
+However, due to the spectrum limitation and to achieve better performance, this mode should not be used unless the other two modes are not available.

 Dedicated Mode: In here, the D2D users communicate directly using only one of the cellular users unused channels the uplink channel, or downlink channel.
 Pair number (2) in Figure 8 illustrates this concept where it shows the D2D transmitter sending data to the D2D receiver directly without sending it to BS which can reduce channel consumption to half if we compare it cellular mode.
 Though, spectrum utilization is not always rich, sometimes it can be very poor and we cannot find available resource due to different factors such as network load, channel conditions, and the distance between the devices so that the availability of free resource can be a problem.